Club history – updated April 2025

 Busty liked the club and joined, during one of the summer recesses he started talking about dousing, this led to about 3 or 4 of the club members walking around the car park with dousing rods.
 Sadly no photos were taken.

 On another occasion we had a slide lecture about Hadrian’s Wall.
-When the first picture of the wall itself came up, Sandy Wilson said “that was built to keep us out”, from the back of the room came the booming reply “didn’t work then did it” at which point the talk had to be paused
+When the first picture of the wall itself came up, Sandy Wilson said “that was built to keep us out”, from the back of the room came the booming reply “didn’t work then did it” at which point the talk had to be paused while the members recovered.

 During a competition a judge commented on how lucky the photographer was to get such a good picture of a Tawny owl sat in a tree at dusk, before he could give it a score there were loud snorts of laughter, which made him look closer at the picture where upon he realised the owl was stuffed.!